 So for those of you that are like..."What is matcha?"

-Well!
 Matcha is a finely ground Green Tea powder made from the young and nutrient rich leaves of the green tea plant.
-Matcha powder is traditionally whisked with hot water to make a rich and frothy green tea, but can also be used to make lattes, smoothies, baked goods, and much more!
+It is traditionally whisked with hot water to make a rich and frothy green tea, but can also be used to make lattes, smoothies, baked goods, and much more!

 The best Matcha Green Tea in the world comes from Japan.
 The Japanese have spent the last 1,000 years refining the process of growing green tea and have perfected the art of producing Matcha.